↑

 • style & beauty

-By: Liz / Published: April 30, 2018 / Updated: January 8, 2023 / Leave a comment
+By: Liz / Published: May 1, 2023 / Updated: May 1, 2023 / Leave a comment

 Jump to Recipe Print Recipe

-Ingredients for spinach frittata with bacon and asparagus
+spinach_bacon frittata with asparagus

 (Exact ingredient amounts are listed in the recipe card below.)